luiszugasti/ryersonbikes.com/content/team/_index.md

 # RUCC Team

-Our team consists of Ryerson students who are cyclists themselves.
-Want to be a part of a growing supervisor community?
-Contact us.
+Our team consists of Ryerson students who are cyclists themselves, and we're always looking for new riders to join the team.
+If you're interested, shoot us an [email] ( {{< relref "contact.md" >}}).